 5. Portable Power

 Your business relies on your laptop, plain and simple–In the case of travel freelancers or journalists, your entire business might only exist in one place.
-That means it’s critical to pick the right laptop for the job and a backup plan to go along with it.
+That means it’s critical to pick the right laptop for the job and a backup plan to go along with it for staying productive.

 When traveling, peace of mind is a valuable resource, so keep your stress to a minimum by being prepared for whatever life throws at you.
 While it might be tough to fit all your gear in the bag of your choice, you never know when an external phone battery might make or break landing your latest client.

-Focus on preparing before you leave so you can save travel time for enjoyment and productivity!
+Focus on preparing before you leave so you can save travel time for staying productive.